-4.00 Special Needs - Alternative Learning Environment (ALE)
+4.00 SPECIAL NEEDS - Alternative Learning Environment (ALE)

-- 4.01 ALE General Requirements - 4.01.1 Every school district shall provide one (1) or more Eligible Alternative Learning Environments (ALE) for all students meeting the criteria of Section 4.02.1 of these Rules, by any of the following methods: - 4.01.1.1 A school district may establish and operate an ALE; - 4.01.1.2 A school district may cooperate with one (1) or more other school districts in a consortium to establish and operate an ALE, with one school district designated as the lead district; or - 4.01.1.3 A school district may use an ALE operated by an education service cooperative established under The Education Service Cooperative Act of 1985, Ark.
-Code Ann. § 6-13-1001 et seq. - 4.01.2 An ALE shall provide intervention services designed to address students' specific educational and behavioral needs. - 4.01.2.1 Intervention services shall include, without limitation, access to the services of a school counselor, a mental health professional, a nurse, and support services substantially equivalent to those provided to other students in the regular educational environment. - 4.01.2.2 Intervention services shall be coordinated with state and federal student assistance programs. - 4.01.3 An ALE shall not be punitive but shall provide the guidance, counseling, and academic support necessary to enable students who are experiencing emotional, social or academic problems to continue to make progress toward educational goals appropriate to each individual student's specific situation, characteristics, abilities, and aspirations. - 4.02 ALE Student Eligibility and Placement - 4.02.1 To be an eligible ALE student, a student must exhibit two (2) or more of the characteristics identified in Section 4.02.1.1 and Section 4.02.1.2.
-Students will not be placed in the ALE based on academic problems alone.
+- 4.01 ALE General Requirements - 4.01.1 Every school district shall provide one (1) or more eligible Alternative Learning Environments (ALE) for all students meeting the criteria of Section 4.02.1 of these Rules, by any of the following methods: - 4.01.1.1 A school district may establish and operate an ALE; - 4.01.1.2 A school district may cooperate with one (1) or more other school districts in a consortium to establish and operate an ALE, with one school district designated as the lead district; or - 4.01.1.3 A school district may use an ALE operated by an education service cooperative established under The Education Service Cooperative Act of 1985, Ark.
+Code Ann. § 6-13-1001 et seq.; or - 4.01.1.4 A school district may partner with a state-supported institution of higher education and technical institute to provide concurrent courses and/or technical education options for academic learning to students in grades eight through twelve (8-12). - 4.01.2 An ALE shall provide intervention services designed to address students' specific educational and behavioral needs. - 4.01.2.1 Intervention services shall include, without limitation, access to the services of a school counselor, a mental health professional, a nurse, and support services substantially equivalent to those provided to other students in the regular educational environment.

-- 4.02.1.1 Situations that negatively affect the student's academic and social progress may include, but are not limited to: - 4.02.1.1.1 Ongoing, persistent lack of attaining proficiency levels in literacy and mathematics; 4.02.1.1.2 Abuse: physical, mental, or sexual; 4.02.1.1.3 Frequent relocation of residency; 4.02.1.1.4 Homelessness; 4.02.1.1.5 Inadequate emotional support; 4.02.1.1.6 Mental/physical health problems; 4.02.1.1.7 Pregnancy; or 4.02.1.1.8 Single parenting. - 4.02.1.2 Students placed at risk, though intelligent and capable, typically manifest one or more of the following characteristics:

-4.02.1.2.1 Personal or family problems or situations;

-4.02.1.2.2 Recurring absenteeism;

-4.02.1.2.3 Dropping out from school; or

-4.02.1.2.4 Disruptive behavior.
+- 4.01.2.2 Intervention services shall be coordinated with state and federal student assistance programs. - 4.01.3 An ALE shall not be punitive but shall provide the guidance, counseling, and academic support necessary to enable students who are experiencing emotional, social, or academic problems to continue to make progress toward educational goals appropriate to each individual student's specific situation, characteristics, abilities, and aspirations. - 4.02 ALE Student Eligibility and Placement - 4.02.1 To be an eligible ALE student, a student must exhibit two (2) or more of the characteristics identified in Section 4.02.1.1 and Section 4.02.1.2.
+Students will not be placed in the ALE based on academic problems alone. - 4.02.1.1 Situations that negatively affect the student's academic and social progress may include, but are not limited to: - 4.02.1.1.1 Ongoing, persistent lack of attaining proficiency levels in literacy and mathematics; - 4.02.1.1.2 Abuse: physical, mental, or sexual; - 4.02.1.1.3 Frequent relocation of residency; - 4.02.1.1.4 Homelessness; - 4.02.1.1.5 Inadequate emotional support; - 4.02.1.1.6 Mental/physical health problems; - 4.02.1.1.7 Pregnancy; or - 4.02.1.1.8 Single parenting. - 4.02.1.2 Students placed at risk, though intelligent and capable, typically manifest one or more of the following characteristics: - 4.02.1.2.1 Personal or family problems or situations; - 4.02.1.2.2 Recurring absenteeism; - 4.02.1.2.3 Dropping out of school; or - 4.02.1.2.4 Disruptive behavior.